rikosintie/Haas_Data_collect/docs/Pi_5_Appliance.md

 ### Desktop Version

 If you are new to Linux and building appliances you should pick the desktop.
 During the installation select "minimal" install since you don't need a word processor, spreadsheet, etc. The Desktop version of Ubuntu has the Gnome desktop which is similar to a Windows desktop.
-You can use a Keyboard, Mouse, Monitor to configure the Pi.
+You can use a Keyboard, Mouse, and Monitor to configure the Pi.
 This allows you to use a GUI text editor and other GUI tools.

 ----------------------------------------------------------------